 While studying India’s foreign policy, study it from the perspective of the following stages:

-- For example you might be asked about the current state of affairs between USA and china.
+For example, you might be asked about the current state of affairs between the USA and China.

 While the foundational preparation tips remain the same for both, for International Affairs, you must concentrate on the following topics: